-The study aimed at exploring the impact of orphan hood on discipline and academic performance among orphans in selected day secondary schools in Madiany Division, Bondo District - Kenya.
+The study aimed at exploring the impact of orphan hood on discipline and academic performance among orphans in selected day primary schools Kaptumo Division, Nandi South District - Kenya.

-1.3 Statement of the Problem
+1.3 Statement Of The Problem

-The researcher being a seasoned teacher within Madiany division, also Head of Guidance and Counseling department of one of the research environment schools, had learnt the following during the course of work:
+The researcher being a seasoned teacher within Kathiani division, also Head of Guidance and Counseling department of one of the research environment schools, had Learnt the following during the course of work:

-The division is surrounded by sprawling beaches where commercial sex is rampantly practiced.
-This vice is practiced by both young women and school age girls.
-The fish mongers and fishermen who are highly mobile exploit these folk for cheap sex.
 The division experiences only one rainy season with peasant farming widely practiced.
 Fishing remains the mainstay of this division.
 Thus poverty is quite a household gust in many households.